dgpv/bsst/README.md

         If true, final result check will be skipped, and `--cleanstack-flag` will be set to false

-  --restrict-varnames=true
+  --restrict-data-identifier-names=true

-        If false, varable names assigned to values in the script via specially-formatted comments will be unrestricted.
-Otherwise, these variable names will be checked to be valid python identifiers
+        If false, identifiers assigned to values in the script via specially-formatted comments will be unrestricted, except that apostrophe <<'>> is not allowed.
+Otherwise, these identifiers will be checked to be valid python identifiers

   --assume-no-160bit-hash-collisions=false